The Family Life Merit Badge: Your Ultimate Guide In 2026

 They were surprised by how much I did and agreed to give me an allowance each week ($15 if all chores were completed)!
 When you’re working on this requirement, asking for an allowance or raise might be worth trying.

-4) With the approval of your parents or guardians and your merit badge counselor, decide on and carry out a project that you would do around the home that would benefit your family.
-Submit a report to your merit badge counselor outlining how the project benefited your family.
+4) With the approval of your parent or guardian and your counselor, decide on and carry out an individual project that you would do around the home that would benefit your family.
+After completion, discuss the objective or goal and the results of the project with your family and then your counselor.

 This project doesn’t need to be too large, as requirement five will have you carry out another project involving the participation of your family.
 Some things that you could do to help your family and complete this requirement include: